Aeolus-Cloud/backend-challenge-01/README.md

 ### Postman Collection
 Import `postman-collection.json` into Postman or Hoppscotch for easy API testing:
 - Pre-configured requests for all available endpoints
-- Variables for `baseUrl` and `deviceId`
+- Only requires `baseUrl` variable configuration
-- Organized into folders: Health & Info, Device Management
-- Ready-to-use examples and test cases

 **Setup:**
 1. Import the collection file
 2. Set `baseUrl` variable to `http://localhost:3000`
-3. Test all endpoints with one click
+3. Test all endpoints immediately with example data

 ## API Endpoints